 Like any other disease, plant infections occur when a disease-causing agent interferes with a plant’s natural functioning, growth, or other physiological systems.

 Infectious diseases are the result of pathogenic infections.
 These agents can be parasitic plants, bacteria, viruses, fungi, or nematodes.
-According to the Food and Agricultural Organisation, up to 40% of crops worldwide get wasted due to pests every year.
+According to the Food and Agricultural Organization, up to 40% of crops worldwide get wasted due to pests every year.
 These pathogens spread infection by reproducing inside or on the surface of a host plant and then transmitting it to another vulnerable host.

 Mostly, crops are affected by more than one causal agent at a time.
 For instance, a plant lacking an essential mineral is more susceptible to pathogenic infections.
 Detailed knowledge of a plant’s natural habitat and other factors can help farmers prevent crop diseases.

 However, evolving climate changes can make it difficult for cultivators to predict such diseases based on age-old knowledge alone.
 This challenge is more so because of the newly discovered correlation between specific microbes and atmospheric pollution.
-Acid rain, for instance, is a favourable growing condition for the wheat fungus Stagonospora.
+Acid rain, for instance, is a favorable growing condition for the wheat fungus Stagonospora.

 A combination of such infectious and non-infectious agents can expedite crop losses due to diseases and can be very difficult to predict without advanced technology.